Franciscan Pottery -

-Franciscan Pottery is a classic example of how design and creativity combined with good housekeeping can make the difference between a business succeeding or failing.
-How so?
-Read their story below .....
+Franciscan Pottery is a classic example of how design and creativity combined with a good business vision can make the difference between success and failure.

 In 1875 - exceptional clay deposits were found in Lincoln, California (Placer County).
 Three businessmen staked a claim, bought the land and began plans to use the clay for a new business venture.